7 Exceptional Famous Tourist Attractions in Brazil

 Botanical Garden of Curitiba

 The botanical museum in this garden has a collection of native flora and several other biological species.
-The sculptures, photographs, videos, and publications in the exhibition center of this garden also become a special attraction among visitors.
+The sculptures, photographs, videos, and publications in the exhibition center of this garden also become a unique attraction among visitors.

 Canoa Quebrada